tesseract-ocr/tessdoc/Command-Line-Usage.md

 Following examples use this image which has text in multiple languages.

 ![eurotext.png](http://dev.blog.fairway.ne.jp/wp-content/uploads/2014/04/eurotext.png)
 ## Using One Language

+Add '-l LANG' to the command where LANG is three character language code from the list of supported languages.
+If this is not given then English language is assumed by default.

     tesseract  --tessdata-dir ./ ./testing/eurotext.png ./testing/eurotext-eng -l eng